RUCAIBox/RecSysDatasets/conversion_tools/usage/YOOCHOOSE.md

  keep only the most recent interaction between user and item and record the number of interactions between the user and the item.
  If you do not want to do this, please ignore this parameter.

+ `convert_inter` YOOCHOOSE only can be converted to '*.inter' atomic file